sachinagar088/CricketGame/README.md

 # CricketGame

-1. Added Over Functionality.
+1. Added all basic functionalities;
-2. Added Wicket Functionality.
+2. Added JDBC connection and created the repository for each table.
-3. Added random probablistic function.
+3. created insert and retrieve methods.